 This is usually the wrong diagnostic sequence.
 The four most common winding problems — cone slippage, head vibration, package collapse, and yarn tail loss — each trace directly to a specific cone specification failure.
 The machine is performing exactly as designed; it is the cone that is out of specification.

 This guide gives you the symptom, the root cause, and the specification fix for each problem.
+See our paper cones for yarn winding page for the standard specifications referenced in each diagnosis.

 Problem 1: Cone Slippage During High-Speed Winding